If only every ministry position transition could be as sweet as an apple turnover.

 - Relational Support

 - A new passionate leader will find great satisfaction within the age level ministry, but most leaders are also looking for relationship within the leadership team they’ve joined.
-They want to be part of a bigger mission.
 They’re looking for connections, conversation, and often guidance.
+Not because they don’t know how to do their job but because they want to be part of the bigger mission.
 They don’t want to feel as though they were hired and abandoned to run their ministry.
 And many do.
 Support comes from regularly scheduled meetings with their lead pastor or supervisor, and more informal gatherings designed for relationship building and appreciation for the paid team.

 We believe turnovers in the church can be sweet but the best recipe for the next hire will identify a comprehensive role, and offer empowerment, communication and relational support.
 If you’re looking for a leader, we pray you will find him/her in short time.
 If you need assistance, we’re ready to help you.
 We can offer help in finding your next hire (in-house or nationally) and we have programs for onboarding and coaching to insure a successful transition.